Herbert Ponting: His verse

 Ponting is also the author of a verse in trochaic tetrameter, "The Sleeping Bag" (1911).
 The poem, elaborating on a motif also found in the anonymously-authored Longfellow parody "The Modern Hiawatha" (ca. 1904), is recited for humorous effect in the film Scott of the Antarctic.

+In popular culture

+Ponting was portrayed by Clive Morton in the 1948 film Scott of the Antarctic, and by Michael Tudor Barnes in the 1985 television serial The Last Place on Earth.